spicata/obsidiannotes-v.2/content/Ross River Virus.md

 ### Structure
 Ross River Virus is an endemic RNA virus found predominantly in Australia, but has been discovered in other Pacific nations such as Papua New Guinea.

-Coming under the classification of an Alphavirus, the Ross River Virus' genome is encased within an envelope that also contains a layer of capsid proteins which makes up a protein shell.
+Coming under the classification of an Alphavirus, the Ross River Virus' genome is entirely made of RNA.
 The shape of the Ross River Virus is also spherical, and the virus itself is incredibly small, being around 70nm in diameter.
-The Ross River Virus is single-stranded due to it being a RNA virus.
+The Ross River Virus is single-stranded alongside being a RNA virus.

 ![](000_Files/Pasted%20image%2020221101091915.png)

 when the virus passes through a cell's membrane, this RNA is released to order the cell's nucleus to replicate virus RNA and proteins.
 The presence of a protein shell (capsid) located within the membrane protects the genome and allows a stable environment for the genome to persist against biological and chemical agents.
 This combats defence mechanisms employed by cells, such as protease.
 The viral envelope surrounding a Ross River Virus' protein shell is comprised from the intracellular membrane of the virus' host cell, which allows the virus to pass through other membranes of similar cells.
+This is aided by the presence of glycoproteins dispersed on the virus' envelope.

 ![](000_Files/Pasted%20image%2020221101092948.png)